What areas are covered based on information technology? (with list)

 Likewise, the government is going to establish an innovation and innovation fund to encourage the expansion of innovation, research, invention and science education.
 In addition, the government is preparing to submit a bill to operate the innovation, research and innovation fund in the winter session of the parliament.

 Now the government is preparing to review labor agreements with various countries and identify new labor destination countries and provide services including labor permits and re-labor approvals for foreign employment from the state level online.

 Not only this, online personal incident registration will now be implemented from all ward offices, and personal incident registration will also be started online from the Nepalese diplomatic missions abroad.
 The government is preparing to pay the social security allowance through an electronic system.

-A one-door system of service delivery will be developed in all government offices, and a grievance hearing center and mobile governance will be arranged in every ward to address public complaints.
-Hello is going to make the government more effective and expand it to the local level to improve the quality of service delivery from government offices.
+A one-door system of service delivery will be developed in all government offices, and a complaint hearing center and mobile governance will be arranged in every ward to address public complaints.
+Hello is going to make the government more effective and expand it to the local level and improve the quality of service delivery from the government offices.

 Similarly, the government has aimed to make the national security system effective and reliable by developing and expanding the digital security system.

 Now the government is preparing to conduct the registration and distribution of national identity card details as a campaign and distribute them at the local level.
 It will conduct a campaign to distribute national identity cards to all Nepalis within one year.
-Which states that within the next three years, the national identity card number must be mentioned compulsorily when issuing the land owner certificate, bank account, permanent account number and driver’s license.
+In the next three years, it is mandatory to mention the national identity card number when issuing the land owner certificate, bank account, permanent account number and driver’s license.
 The government claims that all these works will be possible with the use and expansion of information technology.

 Images mentioned above related to are either copyright property of ICT-Samachar or respective image owners.